kutty-swiss/andy-works/README.md

 Each of these OSes has unique features.
 Considering resource utilization and ease of use, I finally settled on **DietPi**.
 This is one of my nodes where multiple servers are running.

 ## Artificial Intelligence
-### What is special?
+### WhWhy it is special for me?
-Without any arguments, I acknowledge the learning I could gain from **Artificial Intelligence**.
+With evolving related technologies, **Artificial Intelligence**.definitely impacted my learnings in a positive way.

 In my case, I was able to learn and meet my objectives with AI quickly.
 This helped me reduce the time spent fixing issues.